Last updated on April 25, 2022

 Wait, what’s this?
 Project Booster Fun?
 What does this mean?Also you

 Recently, there’s been a push from Wizards to make different types of booster packs to open for value.
-Namely collectors/VIP and set boosters.
+Namely collector/VIP and set boosters.
 All different ways to incentivize gambling, folks!

 These fall under the same mantra.
 You’re rarely going to make any profit on these boosters.
 The house always wins, as the going says, or whatever.
 But it may be worth it to explain this whole “booster fun” thing.
 It’s a bit complex in comparison to the system we had before.